Amid the decline of COVID-19 cases in the country and the subsequent unlocking , several states have begun the process of reopening schools.

 "Offline classes will commence in rural areas for students from class 5-8, while those in cities will be for students from class 8-12 following Covid-19 protocols," Gaikwad said, according to news agency ANI.

 Around 5,947 schools in rural Maharashtra, which were shut due to the COVID-19, reopened on July 16 for classes 8 to 12 with safety protocols in place.

-Delhi Deputy CM Manish Sisodia recently said that the government has received around 35,000 suggestions on whether or not schools should be allowed to reopen, according to reports from NDTV.
+Earlier, Delhi Deputy CM Manish Sisodia recently said that the government has received around 35,000 suggestions on whether or not schools should be allowed to reopen.

-They will also observe the conditions in neighbouring states of Punjab and Haryana where schools have been allowed to reopen, before taking a decision.
+He also said that they will observe the conditions in neighbouring states of Punjab and Haryana where schools have been allowed to reopen, before taking a decision.